 🚨 Why Memory Leaks Matter in Android (and How LeakCanary Saves You)

 Every Android engineer has faced the dreaded OutOfMemoryError.
-It doesn’t happen on day one, but weeks after release, when users have navigated through dozens of screens.
-Suddenly, the app slows down, GC thrashes, and boom — crash.
+It usually does not happen on day one, but weeks after release, when users have navigated through multiple screens, opened heavy flows, and stressed the app in ways test devices never fully did.

-A memory leak occurs when an object that should be garbage collected is still retained in memory because something is holding a reference to it.
+A memory leak happens when an object that should have been garbage collected is still retained in memory because something continues to hold a reference to it.

 Example: Leaking Activity